keltia/fetiche-rs/README.md

 ### Formats (managed in the `fetiche-formats` crate)

 This crate implement the various data models used by the different sources.
-Included are two [ASTERIX] formats -- generic `Cat21` and drone-specific `Cat129` -- and formats used by different data providers like [Opensky] or [ASD].
+Included are three [ASTERIX]-like formats -- generic `Cat21`, a cut-down version of `Cat21` for ADS-B data (dubbed `Adsb21`) and drone-specific `Cat129` -- and formats used by different data providers like [Opensky] or [ASD].
 This library implement some methods of conversion between some of these formats.

 The default input format is the one used by the Aeroscope from ASD, but it will soon support the format used by [Opensky] site.
 There is also the [ASD] site which gives you data aggregated from different Aeroscope antennas.